 5. Swim in the Cancun Underwater Museum

 This is one of the most popular things to do in Cancun.
 The Cancun Underwater Museum is great for adults and children.
-Whether you want to dive or snorkel or head out in a glass-bottomed boat, there are a few options for exploring this underwater world.
+Whether you want to go scuba diving in Cancun or snorkel or head out in a glass-bottomed boat, there are a few options for exploring this underwater world.